Connects to the tools your work already runs on

 04

-Atticus phones you — literally — to let you know work is complete and ask what to do next.
-You can also call it whenever you want a status update or to redirect the work.
+Atticus phones you — literally — to let you know work is complete or ask what to do when it hits a decision.
+You can also call it anytime for a status update or to redirect the work.

 Not a push notification.
 Not an email.
 A phone call.
 You stay in the loop without staying in the tab.